sahil7gupta/x-feed-customizer/README.md

 This extension:
 - Does not collect any personal data
 - Does not track your browsing history
-- When using keyword classification, no data leaves your browser
 - When using LLM classification, post text is sent to the selected API provider

 ## Contributing